Use the Edit – Find function located in the browser to search within this document.

 When the qualifying event is the end of employment or reduction of hours of employment or death of the employee/retiree, the Plan will offer COBRA coverage to qualified beneficiaries.
 You need to notify the ExxonMobil Benefits Service Center of any other qualifying events.

-Please note: Notice is not effective until either a change is made on ExxonMobil Benefits or the proper information is received by the ExxonMobil Benefits Service Center.
-If notice is not submitted during the 60-day notice period, then all qualified beneficiaries will lose their right to elect COBRA.
+Please note: Notice is not effective until either a change is made on Your Total Rewards portal or the proper information is received by the ExxonMobil Benefits Service Center.
+If notice is not submitted during the 30 or 60-day notice period depending on the change in status, then all qualified beneficiaries will lose their right to elect COBRA.

 Election of COBRA